Qiskit/qiskit/docs/getting_started.rst

     [0.707+0.j 0.+0.j 0.+0.j 0.+0.j 0.+0.j 0.+0.j 0.+0.j 0.707+0.j]

 Qiskit also provides a visualization toolbox to allow you to view these results.

 Below, we use the visualization function to plot the real and imaginary components of the state vector.

 .. code:: python

-    from qiskit.tools.visualization import plot_state_city
+    from qiskit.visualization import plot_state_city
     plot_state_city(outputstate)

 .. image:: images/figures/getting_started_with_qiskit_21_0.png